tech-med/medlearnity.com/src/content/wpPages/exams/comlex/comlex-1/index.md

 ### **Book Your One-Hour Discounted Tutoring Session**

-[](/start-here/)We know that the high caliber of our tutoring services is truly unmatched, and we want you to experience it yourself without any obligation.
+We know that the high caliber of our tutoring services is truly unmatched, and we want you to experience it yourself without any obligation.

 \_\_CONFIG_colors_palette\_\_{"active_palette":0,"config":{"colors":{"62516":{"name":"Main Accent","parent":-1}},"gradients":\[\]},"palettes":\[{"name":"Default Palette","value":{"colors":{"62516":{"val":"var(--tcb-skin-color-0)"}},"gradients":\[\]}}\]}\_\_CONFIG_colors_palette\_\_ [book now](/purchase-discounted-session/)

 ### **Real Student Reviews**

-#### I would highly recommend Medlearnity to anyone who wants help learning invaluable skills for taking medical examinations!
+#### I would highly recommend Medlearnity to anyone who wants help learning invaluable skills for taking medical examinations

 I used Medlearnity over the course of six months to help prepare me for Step 1.
 In the past I have struggled with standardized tests and knew I would need help to achieve the competitive score I desired.
 Dr. Goel and Dustin were both incredible mentors and teachers!
 Dustin explained difficult concepts clearly and thoroughly during every session.
 He was always available to answer questions in-between sessions and helped me identify weaknesses in my knowledge and test-taking abilities.
 During my dedicated study period, Dr. Goel called me often to check on my progress, and provided me with invaluable tips and tricks to reduce my test anxiety.
-I would highly recommend Medlearnity to anyone who wants help learning invaluable skills for taking medical examinations!
+I would highly recommend Medlearnity to anyone who wants help learning invaluable skills for taking medical examinations
 ![profile-pic](https://i2xfwztd2ksbegse.public.blob.vercel-storage.com/wp/2023/10/testimonial-placeholder.png)V. H.USMLE Step 1 Student

 #### This is an outstanding organization dedicated and fully committed to your success.